Transportation from LAX to USC

-Navigating Through LAX
+Navigating through LAX

 Once you step out of the airport, Los Angeles provides various transportation options: